 - Those who are selected for a 2nd interview will be notified via email with detailed information.

 Conditional Job Offers

 Conditional job offers will be made the week of March 11, 2019 based on the number of vacancies.
 To be eligible to continue further in the process the following conditions must be satisfied after the conditional offer is made:

-- You will be required to pass the Ability Works Physical Agility Evaluation.
+- You will be required to pass the Ability Works or OPPAT Physical Agility Evaluation.